 When you create your Experience Map and track what your customers do at every touchpoint, it’s also important to track what happens internally as well.
 This is one of the ways you can identify efficiencies and opportunities.

 This isn’t something you can accomplish within a few days, so you need to plan accordingly.
 Finding multiple customers along their journey will require some coordination.
 The smaller the business or project, the easier it is to find customers.
 But keep in mind, a customer doesn't have to have experienced the entire journey to give valuable information.

 Plan for this process to take between 3-5 weeks, for an Experience Map that is focused around a specific project.

-You don’t need to interview as many as possible - five is a good sample, and is typical of how many customers researchers usually interview.
-But you also need to ask them the right questions, and for that you’ll need to understand how to ask questions.
+You don’t need to interview as many customers as possible - five is a good sample size.
+It is important to ask them the right questions, and for that you’ll need to understand how to ask questions.